 Ireland’s National Bird and Fish: Feathered and Finned Companions

 Meanwhile, beneath the shimmering surface of Ireland’s lakes and rivers, the Course Fish, a group that includes species such as roach, bream, and perch, constitutes Northern Ireland’s national fish.
+The northern pike is also sometimes identified as northern ireland’s national fish.
 These feathered and finned companions further enrich the diverse tapestry of Irish national symbols.

 The Northern Lapwing: Ireland’s Official National Bird